YasoXtreme/infinity-crew/README.md

 cd infinity-crew
 ```

-Note: Please replace your-username/your-repo-name.git with the actual URL of this repository.*

 **Step 2:** Install Dependencies
 This project uses both Python (for backend/data processing) and Node.js (for the server).
 Run the following combined command to install all necessary packages: